The Conformal Universe II: Conformal Symmetry, its Spontaneous Breakdown and Higgs Fields in Conformally Flat Spacetime: The conformal group and its representations

-where $D$ is the dilation generator, $\cal C$ the charge conjugation matrix and ${\cal S}_0(x) =\pm i\,\slashed{x}/\vert x \vert x$ is a spin matrix satisfying the equation $\bar{\cal S}_0(x)\,{\cal S}_0(x)= {\cal S}_0(x)\,\bar{\cal S}_0(x)=1$.
+where $D$ is the dilation generator, $\cal C$ the charge conjugation matrix and ${\cal S}_0(x) =\pm i\,\slashed{x}/\vert x \vert x$ is a spin matrix satisfying the equation $\bar{\cal S}_0(x)\,{\cal S}_0(x) = {\cal S}_0(x)\,\bar{\cal S}_0(x)=1$.

-Note that ${\cal S}_0(x)$ acts as a self--adjoint reflection operator which transforms the spinor field to its mirror image with respect to the 3D space orthogonal to time--like 4--vector $x^\mu$ at $x=0$.
-Indeed, we have
+Note that ${\cal S}_0(x)$ acts as a self--adjoint reflection operator, which transforms the spinor field to its mirror image with respect to the 3D space orthogonal to time--like 4--vector $x^\mu$ at $x=0$.
+In effect, we have